 Long version: I spent most of my solitary early childhood climbing trees, getting lost in woods, playing in water… seeking outdoor adventures whenever possible.
 Forced indoors, I found adventures in reading whatever I could lay my hands on, and in writing my own stories.
 Anything to avoid the difficulties of home and school life.
 From 11 to 18 life became even more difficult: a traditional grammar school where bullying teachers delivered unfathomable lessons; a mother with increasing mental health problems and a father, loving, but hopelessly out of his depth.
-I was without siblings or extended family, not allowed friends, pushed towards unachievable academic goals, along with all the usual angst of puberty.
+I was without siblings or extended family, not allowed friends, pushed towards unachievable academic goals, all in parallel with the usual angst of puberty.

 At 19 I ran away from higher education, from ‘home’, and from myself.
 I married young and spent the 70’s having a son and a daughter and doing a variety of jobs such as barmaiding, waitressing, routine clerical work, launderette cleaning and – glamour! – being an Avon Lady.
 All simultaneous with being a mum, housewife, chief cook and bottle-washer and generally doing what was expected of a good wife and mother.
 Until, that is, I listened to the words of The Ballad of Lucy Jordan and decided I too wanted to ride through Paris, in a sports car, with the warm wind in my hair.